-NHS organisations in south east London are working together to develop the OHSEL programme.
-This includes: NHS Clinical Commissioning Groups (CCGs); commissioners from NHS England (London); and NHS trusts.
+NHS organisations in south east London are working together to develop the programme for Our Healthier South East London (OHSEL).
+This includes: NHS clinical commissioning groups (CCGs); commissioners from NHS England (London); and NHS trusts.
 We also have involvement from local councils, patient representatives and other people from the community.

 - The STP Executive Group is a monthly meeting of NHS trust chief executives and NHS clinical commissioning group chief officers.
 It oversees the clinical and productivity boards, and receives regular reports on progress.

 - Reporting in to the STP Executive, and ultimately the SPG, are two boards which make up the bulk of OHSEL delivery: